IBatsios/Design-Work/README.md

 # Design-Work

-A repository to show my wireframing skills.
+- A repository to show my wireframing skills.

+## <a href="">Maynooth Furniture</a> is a ficticious furniture store.

+- Used to show product pages and pagination
+- Developed using Adobe XD